webix-hub/docs/data/desktop/iframe.md

 ##Overview

 Ui-related IFrame is a component that helps include an i-frame, or 'inline frame' into the page.
-Basically, it's a floating frame on the webpage that contains an external web document.
+Basically, it's a floating frame on the web page that contains an external web document.
 The component, as a rule, is smaller than the page it's added into, so vertical and horizontal scrollbars appear.

 You can insert more than one IFrame into the view provided that you initialize a switching [control](desktop/controls.md) for them.